Equestrian Tai Chi for Instructors

 - 12 Weekly Lesson Plans, to guide you through your first 3 months teaching.

-I offer a Conditional 30 Day Money Back Satisfaction Guarantee.
+I offer a 30 Day Money Back Satisfaction Guarantee

-If you decide Equestrian Tai Chi for Riding Instructors is not for you, that is not problem at all, just send me a video of yourself practicing the movements in Module 1 on horseback, within the 30 day period and I will happily refund your money.
+If you decide Equestrian Tai Chi for Riding Instructors is not for you, that is not problem at all, just send me an email at email@example.com within 30 Days, and I will happily refund your money.